-It is common for real estate agents to pay their employing brokers a desk fee when the broker agrees to give the real estate agent 100% of the commission earned by the brokerage on behalf of the agent's efforts.
+It's common for real estate agents to pay their employing brokers a desk fee when the broker agrees to give the agent 100% of the commission earned by the brokerage on behalf of the agent's efforts.

 How Much Are Desk Fees?

-Desk fees vary but are generally a flat fee, an agreed upon rate for operating either in the broker's office or under the broker's license or both.
-They may be higher or lower if an agent wants a private office or if they work from home and do not have a physical desk at the broker's office.
+Desk fees can vary, but they're generally a flat fee—an agreed upon rate for operating either in the broker's office, under the broker's license, or both.
+The fee might be higher or lower if an agent wants a private office, or if they work from home so they don't literally have a physical desk at the broker's office.

 Real estate brokers are responsible for the actions of their respective real estate agents.
-Desk fees do not alleviate a real estate broker of responsibility.
+Desk fees don't relieve the broker of that responsibility.

 The broker earns income from the actions of the agents through either fees or commissions.
-This money is needed to defray the costs of the office space, office operations, office staff, advertising, insurance, computers, website, internet, telephones, affiliation costs, licensing and many other expenses.
+This money is necessary to defray the costs of maintaining the office space, office operations, office staff, advertising, insurance, computers, website, internet, telephones, affiliation costs, licensing, and other expenses.

 Desk Fee vs. Commission Split

 A desk fee can look like a bargain compared with splitting commissions when you have more frequent sales.
 This can pencil out in a hot real estate market where commissions are adding up.

-You may want to look for a broker who offers both models or combinations of desk fee and commission split.
-Then you can renegotiate or switch models with the same broker.
-If that is not available, you may begin to look for a different broker to sign with depending on the market and your ability to close sales if a combination arrangement isn't available.
+You might want to look for a broker who offers both models or combinations of a desk fee and commission split.
+You can then renegotiate or switch models with the same broker if the need arises.
+Or you might begin to look for a different broker to sign with depending on the market and your ability to close sales if a combination arrangement isn't available.

-There are many other factors in determining which broker you should sign with, but the fee structure is one element to consider.
+Although there are many other factors involved with determining which broker you should sign with, the fee structure is one important element to consider.

-Ask before switching brokerages about company policy.
-Moving from one brokerage to another broker is costly and often wastes a lot of time that could be spent instead selling real estate and earning an income.
+Ask about company policy before switching brokerages.
+Consider things that are most important to you: business support, leadership, and teamwork.
+Moving from one brokerage to another can be costly and it often wastes a lot of time that could be spent selling real estate and earning an income instead.
 Changing brokers can be confusing to your clients as well.
-There is more to life than money.